 Don’t attempt to cut them with a regular scissor!
-Use (or pick up) a pair of cutting shear to make sure you get a good cut.
+Use (or pick up) a pair of pruning shears to make sure you get a good cut.

 3. Remove excess leaves.

 There are 2 reasons to remove extra leaves.
 First, be sure to remove any leaves that would potentially be submerged in the water in the vase you plan on using.
-That will help your water to not get disgusting. 🙂
+That will help keep your water from getting disgusting. 🙂

 And second, depending on the branch you cut, some have a lot of extra leaves on them.
-I like to keep leaves on for added green but just remember that any leaves you keep will take away from the water needed to keep your cut lilacs alive.
+I like to keep some leaves on for added green, but just remember that any leaves you keep will take away from the water needed to keep your cut lilacs alive.

 4. Get your vase ready!

-Be sure that the vase you’re using is clean and large enough for lilacs.
+Be sure that the vase you’re using is clean and large enough for your cut lilac flowers.
 Ones that have skinny bases are at risk of toppling over so be careful!

 Fill it up with warm water and flower food.
 Personally if you like fresh flowers in your home, it’s a great idea to pick up some flower food to have on hand!

-If you don’t have flower food, BHG recommends adding a sugary soft drink to the water or a spoonful of sugar, along with a teaspoon of white vinegar or bleach to help control bacteria.
+If you don’t have flower food, you can add a sugary citrus soft drink to the water or a spoonful of sugar, along with a teaspoon of white vinegar or bleach to help control bacteria.
 Other experts suggest crushed aspirin as a flower food alternative to keep the water clean.

 5. Split the bottom of the stems.

 Before arranging your lilacs in the vase you’re using, split the bottom of the stems.
-You can do this by either taking a hammer to them bottom (I recommend doing this outside so you don’t ruin your table!) or create an x at the bottom with your cutting shears.
+You can do this by either taking a hammer to the bottom (I recommend doing this outside so you don’t ruin your table!) or create an x at the bottom with your shears.

 This will allow more water to be soaked up into the stems to prevent your lilacs from wilting too quickly.

-Start with longer stems at the bottom and cut them each day to ensure they’re continuing to get more water.
+Start with longer stems at the bottom and trim them each day to ensure they’re continuing to get more water.
 Make sure you keep cutting them at a 45-degree angle.

 When to Cut Back Lilac Bushes

 After your lilacs have all bloomed, now is the time to prune them.
-Doing them too late could mean cutting off next year’s blooms so be sure to trim them as soon as the lilacs have finished blooming.
+Doing them too late could mean cutting off next year’s blooms so be sure to trim them as soon as they have finished blooming.